JonathanPeterCole/NSA-Data-Works-Wales/Arduino/USB/App/README.md

 1. Install the npm packages
   `npm install`

-1. Build the application
+1. Build and run the application
-  `npm run build`

-1. Run the application
-  `npm run start`
+  `npm run buildRun`

 ### Commands